forki/Audio/README.md

 #### Activate WiFi

-* Create a file called `/boot/wpa_supplicant.conf` on the SD-Card and put the follwoing content in:
+* Create a file called `/boot/wpa_supplicant.conf` on the SD-Card and put the following content in:

 ```ini
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev